fr33k3v1n0/LoveCTF/Reverse/FriendShop.md

 ```
 when i use strings, i don't get more things.

-i exec the prog and see that it is a simplre crackme
+i exec the prog and see that it is a simple crackme

 # reverse the binary.
 GHIDRA, PWNDBG are my friends